joukos/pdfaq/README.md

 An example of a setup using some custom software and hardware (click to view larger): [![VR setup with Pico4](img/pedals-640px.png)](img/pedals-1536px.png)

+## :hourglass: Minimizing latency

+For a comfortable experience, the latency in visuals and audio should be as small as possible.

+### Audio output

+Using Bluetooth headphones can be more or less ruled out, as the time it takes for the sound to play after it was triggered has a considerable and unpredictable latency.
+There are low-latency headphones using a separate transmitter, but these tend to be pricier.

+When using an e-kit, the most responsive option is to mute the VR kit and listen to drum sounds played by the e-kit itself, via speakers for example.
+The song audio from Paradiddle can be played via an AUX cable through the kit too, or listened to via the headset's speakers.
+Note offset may need to be adjusted in Paradiddle settings for the notes to line up as expected.

+### Streaming, Virtual Desktop etc.

+:construction_worker:

 ## :magic_wand: Miscellaneous tips and tricks

 - You can use the PDF import to create (temporary) decorations to your surroundings - just create a PDF of your favorite picture and hang it next to your hi-hat, or build a roof with them.